Battle of Fort Ridgely: Background

 Mr. J.C.
 Dickinson, who seems to have been the first to escape, took his family in a wagon to Fort Ridgely, where nobody believed that there had been an attack.
-More settlers arrived, convincing Captain John S. Marsh, Company B, Fifth Minnesota, that the Agency had been attacked.
+More settlers arrived, convincing Captain Marsh that the Agency had been attacked.
 Marsh ordered Drummer Charles M. Culver, a twelve-year-old (who would die in 1943, at 93, as Company B's last survivor) to beat the long-roll.
 About 74 men fell in, amongst who were Captain Marsh, Second Lieutenant Thomas P. Gere, about 4 sergeants, 7 corporals, and about 62 privates.
 Marsh chose 46 men, along with Dakota Interpreter Peter Quinn, to set out for the Agency.
+The soldiers passed burning buildings and numerous fresh corpses of men, women, and children on their way.

-Along the way they saw many dead whites and Dakota.
-Quinn was one of the first of this party killed by Chief White Dog, along with about 10 of the soldiers.
+At Redwood Ferry Marsh's party was ambushed by the Dakota under White Dog.
+Quinn, the interpreter, was one of the first killed, along with about 10 of the soldiers.
 By late afternoon, Capt.
 Marsh had only eleven men left in his command, with twenty-four having been killed.
 Marsh decided to head back to the fort and tried to take the men across the Minnesota River.
-Marsh was a strong swimmer, but he was seized by a cramp.
-Sergeant John F. Bishop, the ranking officer, ordered Privates John Brennan, James Dunn, and Stephen Van Buren to swim for Marsh.
+Marsh was a strong swimmer, but he was seized by a cramp and would drown, despite the efforts of three of his men to save him.
+Sergeant John F. Bishop, the ranking officer, did order Privates John Brennan, James Dunn, and Stephen Van Buren to swim for Marsh.
 Brennan reached him first, and Marsh grabbed Brennan's shoulder but fell off.
 Marsh drowned and the men saw his body float by in the river.
 He was about 28 when he died.
-(See Battle of Redwood Ferry.)
-Sergeant Bishop led the remaining eleven back to the fort.
-They arrived before midnight and the Battle of Fort Ridgely started.
+Sergeant Bishop led the remaining eleven back to the fort, arriving shortly before midnight.

+The defeat of Marsh and B Company, combined with the departure of Lieutenant Timothy J. Sheehan, had left Fort Ridgely severely undermanned, and it had no fortifications.
+Little Crow held a war council outside Fort Ridgely but chose to attack New Ulm on August 19 instead, giving time for reinforcements to reach the fort.
+Oscar Wall ascribes this miscalculation to dissension among the Dakota and their mistaken belief that the fort held more than 100 trained soldiers.